-During the year ended March 31, 2023, the Society claimed \$14,686 (2022: \$12,271) of WorkBC wage subsidy.
-Of this amount, \$14,686 was received subsequent to the year end date.
+During the year ended March 31, 2024, the Society claimed \$nil (2023: \$14,686) of WorkBC wage subsidy.

 Any subsidies received that are subsequently determined to not meet the eligibility criteria are subject to repayment with interest and possibly penalties in certain cases.
 Management believes the Society has met the eligibility criteria for these subsidies and that they have been calculated correctly.
 As such, no contingent liability for repayment has been recorded in relation to these subsidies.